Nearly 50 shops closed per day in first half of year, research shows

 Fashion retailers were worst affected, with 1,063 stores closing in the first half of the year, ahead of charity shops with 452 closures, car and motorbike outlets (428) and betting shops (337).

 City centres were hit the most severely as people and businesses moved more to suburban or out-of-town locations, reflecting the rise in working from home.
-City centres suffered a 4.3 per cent drop in their number of retail outlets, compared with a 3% decrease for commuter towns and a 2.3 per cent decline in villages.
+City centres suffered a 4.3% drop in their number of retail outlets, compared with a 3% decrease for commuter towns and a 2.3% decline in villages.

-London went from being the best-performing region by this measure in 2016, with a 0.9 per cent fall, to the worst across the past two years, with a 2.9 per cent drop, the study showed.
+London went from being the best-performing region by this measure in 2016, with a 0.9% fall, to the worst across the past two years, with a 2.9% drop, the study showed.

 Retail parks, with 636 net closures, fared better in the first half of this year compared with high streets (3,643) and shopping centres (1,464).